Vaccine-Related Guillain-Barré Syndrome

 What is Guillain-Barré syndrome?

 Guillain-Barré syndrome, or GBS, also known as acute inflammatory demyelinating polyneuropathy, is a rare disorder in which the body’s immune system mistakenly attacks the protective myelin sheath that covers the peripheral nerves.
 There is no cure for GBS.
 Most people recover completely from this condition in six months to a year, but it can take as long as three years to recover.
 Some people have lasting impacts from this disorder.

 GBS is a very serious condition that can require hospitalization and breathing support.
 The exact cause of this condition is not known, though it may involve autoimmune disorders that damage peripheral nerves.
 Guillain-Barré syndrome is typically triggered by an infection.
 Less common triggers include having surgery or a recent vaccination.

 For most people who have GBS, the first symptoms are tingling sensations and weakness that begin in the feet and legs.
 These symptoms sometimes start in the arms or face.
 Either way, they can quickly spread to the rest of the body and can eventually lead to paralysis.

-- Pins and needles like sensation in fingers, toes, ankles, or wrists
+- Pins-and-needles sensations in the fingers, toes, ankles or wrists

-- Loss of facial muscle control, including eye movements, speaking, chewing, or difficulty swallowing
+- Loss of facial muscle control, including eye movements, speaking, chewing and swallowing

 - Severe aches or cramp-like pains